Morriz/backbone-revisited/README.md

 I added a rest server with in memory storage, that fits the out-of-the-box Backbone sync method.

-Href clicks are hijacked and mapped onto the instantiated Backbone routers, using pushState to reflect the app state in the url.
+On the client href clicks within Views are hijacked and handled by the instantiated Backbone routers, using pushState to reflect the app state in the url.

 The client has access to all scripts by means of 'require', including templates, which were packaged with browserify.
-I have also uglified and minified the bundle.js, but not include tools to do so.
+I have also uglified and minified the bundle.js, but not included tools to do so.
 Please find info on the web.

 ## Usage